shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-05-SRUM_forensics.md

 ## Introduction

+This blog post is based on a presentation that I gave in 2019 a few times.
+In going through my archives I decided to write up these presentations into blog posts as the information is still relevant and I can update where needed.

 In the world of Incident Response (IR), challenges are a given.
-In this blog post, I'll take you through a recent case that presented a unique set of hurdles and how the unexpected hero, the SRUM database, came to the rescue.
+In this blog post, I'll take you through an IR case that presented a unique set of hurdles and how the unexpected hero, the SRUM database, came to the rescue.

 ## The Challenge: (Un)usual Incident Response Scenario